 Possibly.
 With permission from the Director of Graduate Studies, students can transfer up to nine graduate credit hours from another university if they have not already completed that graduate program.
 Students will be required to submit syllabi and possibly coursework to evaluate transfer credit.
 In addition, students will not receive transfer credit from a completed program.

 Does UH offer a PhD program in Public Policy?

 No, UH does not currently offer a PhD program in Public Policy.
 However, UH does offer a PhD in Political Science.

-Who should I contact if I have any questions about the MPP and the application process?
+Who should I contact if I have any questions about the application process for the MPP and graduate certificate programs?

 Please contact Scott Mason (email@example.com; 713 743 5572).